php/php-langspec/spec/15-interfaces.md

 **Constraints**

-All constants declared in an interface must be implicitly or explicityly public.
+All constants declared in an interface must be implicitly or explicitly public.

 **Semantics**